-Faye Hipsman was a Policy Analyst and California Program Coordinator with the U.S. Immigration Policy Program at the Migration Policy Institute, where she focused on immigration enforcement and border security, state and local immigration policies, and immigration and politics.
+Faye Hipsman was a Policy Analyst and California Program Coordinator with the U.S. Immigration Policy Program at MPI.
+She held various positions at MPI from 2011 to 2017, first based in Washington, DC and later in San Francisco.
+She is earning a JD at University of California, Berkeley School of Law.
+Her areas of expertise include immigration enforcement and border security, state and local immigration policies, and immigration and politics.

-Ms. Hipsman joined MPI in 2011 and published several dozen reports, policy briefs, and Migration Information Source articles on a wide range of immigration topics involving the United States, Mexico, and Central America.
+She has published more than 50 reports, articles, and policy briefs on a wide range of immigration topics.
 In 2016, she became an Affiliated Scholar with University of California-Hastings College of the Law.

-Prior to joining MPI, Ms. Hipsman worked as a paralegal at an immigration and nationality law firm in Boston on a variety of deportation, family-based, and employment-based cases.
-She has also worked at the Brookings Institution and for several immigrant advocacy and civil-rights organizations in Texas and Ohio.
+Ms. Hipsman previously worked at the Brookings Institution, as a paralegal at an immigration and nationality law firm in Boston, and for several immigrant advocacy and civil-rights organizations in El Paso, Texas and Oberlin, Ohio.
 She holds a BA in Latin American studies with minors in economics and history from Oberlin College.

 Bio Page Tabs

 Marking the fourth anniversary of the implementation of the DACA program, this webinar presents findings on the most current estimates of potential DACA beneficiaries, trends in requests and application rates, and discussion of recent policy and political developments.

 The United States has a long tradition of providing asylum to those in need.
 But in recent years, case backlogs have grown and many asylum seekers now wait years for a decision.
 This report examines the factors that have brought the U.S. asylum system to this crisis point and proposes common-sense steps that can be taken to restore timeliness and fairness, while deterring abuses.